The Battle of Gettysburg (1913 film)

 The Battle of Gettysburg is a 1913 American silent war film directed by Charles Giblyn and Thomas H. Ince.
 The Battle of Gettysburg is based on the American Civil War battle of the same name.
 The film is now considered to be lost, although some battlefield footage was used by Mack Sennett in his comedy Cohen Saves the Flag, which was shot on location alongside this production.
-However, there are claims that The Battle of Gettysburg was screened in France in 1973.
+There are claims that The Battle of Gettysburg was screened in France in 1973.